paulb777/CocoapodsSubspecBug/README.md

 ## Introduction

 This project demonstrates a failure of Cocoapods to create the correct framework header paths when merging subspecs in an Xcode workspace generated from two podspecs.
+Reported in https://github.com/CocoaPods/CocoaPods/issues/6584.

 ## Reproduction